OPSILab/Data-model-mapper-frontend/README.md

 }
  ```

-Finally, as previously described, if we want to specify DIRECTLY a static custom value for a resulting mapped object, the string Value of a mapping pair will have the **"static:" prefix**.
+Finally, as previously described, if we want to specify DIRECTLY a static custom value for a resulting mapped object, the string Value of a mapping pair will have the **`static:` prefix**.
 The map will be:

 ```